 The truth about potassium and sexual health

-People who use drugs, drink alcohol, or enjoy caffeinated beverages are filtering potassium out.
+People who use drugs, drink alcohol or enjoy caffeinated beverages are filtering potassium out.
 As a matter of fact, this key nutrient is percolating through your skin as sweat right now.
-So load up on potassium-rich food before in engaging in any bedroom workout.
-The exit of potassium leads to an unfortunate increase in the concentration sodium in your body.
+So load up on potassium-rich food before engaging in any bedroom workout.
+The exit of this mineral leads to an unfortunate increase in the concentration of sodium in your body.
 And this can cause bloating or swelling – which really doesn’t help in feeling sexy.
 It also slows the metabolism.
-(Haas)

-How do you make sure you’re getting potassium in your diet?
-It might be more easy than you think.
+How do you make sure you’re getting this essential mineral in your diet?
+It might be easier than you think.
 This all-important nutrient just happens to be found within some aphrodisiac foods such as: bananas; cantaloupe; beets; oranges and orange juice; coconut water; spinach; wild game and clams.

 Need a potassium-rich recipe?
 Try this easy dinner recipe for Herb-Marinated Bison.

-Haas M.D., Elson M. Role of Potassium in Maintaining Helath.
+Haas M.D., Elson M. Role of Potassium in Maintaining Health.
 Perisdic Paralysis News Desk.
 2000. http://hkpp.org/general//potassium_health.html.

 Potassium.
 University of Maryland Medical Center Medical Reference.
 Complementary Medicine.
 Accessed Jan 2, 2011. http://www.umm.edu/altmed/articles/potassium-000320.htm.

 Disclaimer: Please note that the information provided in this article is intended for informational purposes only.
 It is important to consult your physician before making dietary changes.
 More information

 - How Much Caffeine is in Death Wish Coffee?
 Our Review - April 7, 2023